 Reputation.
 LifeFone has been in business since 1976 and has earned an A+ rating with the Better Business Bureau.
 We’ve also been recognized by: the National Stroke Association, Harvard Health Publications, Web MD, A Place for Mom, and more.
 To learn more, visit our reviews recognition page.

 What are the hours when LifeFone is available?

 LifeFone’s US-based monitoring centers are open 24/7, 365 days/year.
-Unlike other medical alert providers, customer service is also available 24/7/365.
-Sales support is available from 8 a.m. to 10 p.m., seven days/week, including holidays.
+Customer service and Sales support is available from 8 a.m. to 10 p.m.
+ET, seven days/week, including holidays.